JansueT/Portfolio/README.md

 # 📖 Portfolio<a name="about-project"></a>

 ## Learning objectives

-- I will create forms with HTML5 validations.
-- I will show the importance of UX.
+- I study how to create UIs adaptable to different screen sizes using media queries.
-- I will do how to parse a Figma design to create a UI.
+- I study how to parse a Figma design to create a UI.

 ## Description

-For the third milestone of my portfolio website, I will:

-- Add a contact form to my portfolio and the portfolio of my coding partner.
-- Make sure that I guide my users' experience in a way that helps them fill in the form without frustration.
+- I used media queries to make sure that my website displays correctly on desktop screens.

 ## 🛠 Built With <a name="built-with"></a>